 That’s it!
 As you can tell, restoring the Compaq Portable 386 is relatively straightforward if you’re even mildly tech savvy- the components are pretty robust, and due to the price of the computer at the time, they were built to last.

-In my next series I will show how I transformed my Compaq Portable 386 from an entry level 386, to a 80 MIPS, overclocked, Windows 95 “screamer” (thats right, I said Windows 95!)
+In an upcoming post I will show how I transformed my Compaq Portable 386 from an entry level 386 to an overclocked, Windows 95 “screamer” (thats right, I said Windows 95!)